Nksploit07/Coupon-code-validator/README.md

 # Coupon code validator

-# Requirements to run this application
+# Requirements needs to run this application

 We recommend using the latest version of Python.
 Flask supports Python 3.6 and newer.